nojimage/cakephp-cron-jobs/README.md

 ### Generate config file

 Run `bin/cake CronJobs publish:config` command.
-The command generate `crunz.yml` in the project `ROOT` directory.
+The command generates `crunz.yml` in the project `ROOT` directory.

-You can configure with `crunz.yml`, see also [https://github.com/crunzphp/crunz#configuration](https://github.com/crunzphp/crunz#configuration)
+You can configure it with `crunz.yml`, see also [https://github.com/crunzphp/crunz#configuration](https://github.com/crunzphp/crunz#configuration)

 I recommend changing `source:` to: